Funding & Admissions

 • Other commissioned education providers

-• Parents/carers should speak to their child’s school or Local Authority to discuss referral options
+Parents and carers should speak to their child’s school or Local Authority to discuss referral pathways.

 Ages 16–25: Specialist Post-16 Provision